plone/plonecli/README.rst

     pip install -U plonecli --user

-**Note:** Sometimes it happends that you will have older versions of bobtemplates.plone in your system after upgrades.
+**Note:** Sometimes it happens that you will have older versions of bobtemplates.plone in your system after upgrades.
-The best way to solve this is, to uninstall bobtemplates.plone muiltiple times until it says, that there is no package installed anymore.
+The best way to solve this is, to uninstall bobtemplates.plone multiple times until it says, that there is no package installed anymore.

 Make sure that the install directory is in *$PATH* (e.g. *export PATH=$PATH:$HOME/.local/bin/*)